openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 ~~~~~~~~~~~~~~~~~~~~

 MySQL InnoDB Cluster always requires at least three database units.
 They will
-be containerised on machines 0, 1, and 2:
+be containerised on machines 0, 1, and 2.
+To deploy:

 .. code-block:: none

-   juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 mysql-innodb-cluster
+   juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 --series jammy --channel 8.0/stable mysql-innodb-cluster

 Vault
 ~~~~~

 Vault is necessary for managing the TLS certificates that will enable encrypted communication between cloud applications.
 It will be containerised on machine
-3:
+3. To deploy:

 .. code-block:: none

-   juju deploy --to lxd:3 vault
+   juju deploy --to lxd:3 --series jammy --channel 1.7/stable vault

 This is the first application to be joined with the cloud database that was set up in the previous section.
 The process is:

 #. create an application-specific instance of mysql-router (a subordinate)
-#. add a relation between that mysql-router instance and the database
+#. add a relation between the mysql-router instance and the database
-#. add a relation between the application and the mysql-router instance
+#. add a relation between the mysql-router instance and the application

 The combination of steps 2 and 3 joins the application to the cloud database.